 They concluded, “We are not concerned with the who or why of who pushed our daughter to this point, we just want to save another family going through the sadness and tragedy that our family is experiencing.
 Stop Bullying, Be Kind, Do It For Dolly.”

-5. Children in the U.S. & Canada Have Also Committed Suicide Due to Bullying
+5. Children in the U.S. & Canada Have Also Died by Suicide Due to Bullying

-Rosalie Avila, a 13-year-old girl from California, also committed suicide after being bullied.
+Rosalie Avila, a 13-year-old girl from California, also died by suicide after being bullied.

 A Pennsylvania family has written an emotional, heart-wrenching obituary for Sadie Riggs, a 15-year-old girl who hung herself after being tormented by bullies.
 Sadie was from Bedford, Pennsylvania, and her family decided to make a statement against bullies in the heartbreaking obit.